KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 {% endhighlight %}

 Even though these vectors have a fixed size throughout their lifetime, they may be quite large, so copying them would be prohibilitively expensive.
+The whole underlying array must be replicated.

+{% assign diagram = "copying-vector" %}
+{% assign caption = "Visualizing a Copy Constructor.
+Both the members and anything they refer to must be copied" %}
+{% include diagram.html %}

-In particular, we'd like to do this without unnecessary copies:
+We'd like to do value operations without unnecessary copies:

 {% highlight cpp %}
 Vector c = a + b;